 - The Anderson-Darling test is used to detect data drift for all features.

 - The confidence level for the test is set at 0.9.

 Next, you can define the composition of the report you'd regularly use.
-You can unite the Regression Performance and Data Drift parts of the report, keeping only the widgets you like and using the custom statistical test selected earlier.
+You can unite the Regression Performance and Data Drift parts of the report, keeping only the components you like and using the custom statistical test selected earlier.

 Here is the new customized dashboard that you can re-use for the regular model monitoring.
-You can also notice that the number of bins has changed.

 How to automate batch ML monitoring